The Food Strategy

 What are the What Works Here Inquiries?

 In Phase 1, CAC members identified the need to investigate what is already working to make good food possible across the country.
 In Phase 2, the regional What Works Here Inquiries have been co-designed with the Council to do just this, taking place in four different areas of the UK where food systems transformation is already happening: Cornwall, Yorkshire, Merseyside and the North East Combined Authority.
-CAC members will visit each region to understand how food works in each place – from farming and fishing through to processing, distribution, consumption and waste.
+CAC members have visited each region to understand how food works in each place – from farming and fishing through to processing, distribution, consumption and waste.
 They aim to understand what national policy can learn from the work happening all around the country.

 Cornwall, Yorkshire, Merseyside and the North East Combined Authority (NECA) were identified as places where food system transformation is already happening – while being representative of urban, rural and coastal communities.
 They were also chosen for their relevance to the four pillars of the new Food Strategy – health (Yorkshire), sustainability (Cornwall), food security (Liverpool) and economic growth (NECA).